nangosyah/music-dashboard/README.md

 # Music Dashboard

-Welcome to the Music Dashboard, a project created by Tom Nangosyah!
+Welcome to the Music Dashboard!

-This interactive dashboard allows you to explore and listen to a curated playlist of rap hits.
+This interactive dashboard allows you to explore and listen to my curated playlist of rap music.

 ## Features